piyush5103/india-at-berkeley/README.md

+# Speaker Series: India at Berkeley

+A Berkeley student organization website.
+Website created by hacking a starter template.

-# Prist | A Gatsby & Prismic Starter
+Prist | A Gatsby & Prismic Starter

 A light-themed starter powered by [Gatsby v2](https://www.gatsbyjs.org) and [Prismic](https://prismic.io/) to showcase portfolios and blogs.